What is GOLF Channel Amateur Tour?

-Membership is open to everyone who loves to play tournament golf!
-Am Tour offers 12 flights, including six senior flights, to accommodate for fair and competitive play.
-Whether you’re an accomplished scratch player or a beginner, there’s a place for you on Am Tour.
+Membership is open to everyone who loves to play competitive tournaments.
+GOLF Channel Am Tour offers 12 flights, including six senior flights, to accommodate for fair and competitive play.
+Whether you’re an accomplished scratch player or a beginner, there’s a place for you on GOLF Am Tour.

 What does membership include and how much does it cost?

 Annual membership is $199 to join and good for 365 days.
 It includes the ability to compete in TOUR-style quality, professionally-run golf tournaments in more than 50 cities across the U.S., Puerto Rico, the Dominican Republic and Canada.
 Compete in 700 local tournaments and more than 30 two-day Major Championships.
 Membership does not include entry fees to individual tournaments which vary based on tournament location, time of year, number of rounds and venue.
 Please visit www.gcamtour.com for additional information.